SherG/cool-iron/blog/amazon-department-stores.md

 If not, maybe they should consider it.

-One thing's for sure: everything they described was done 9 years ago.
+One thing's for sure: everything described in the article was done 9 years ago.